Bionic (software)

-Bionic is an implementation of the standard C library, developed by Google for its Android operating system.
+Bionic is an implementation of the C standard library, developed by Google for its Android operating system.
 It differs from the GNU C Library (glibc) in being designed for devices with less memory and processor power than a typical Linux system.
 It is a combination of new code and code from FreeBSD, NetBSD, and OpenBSD released under a BSD license, rather than glibc, which uses the GNU Lesser General Public License.
-This difference was important in the early days of Android, when static linking was common, and is still helpful in introducing Android to software companies used to proprietary operating systems, who can be wary of the LGPL, and unclear about the differences between it and the full GNU General Public License (GPL).
+This difference was important in the early days of Android, when static linking was common, and since Bionic has its own application binary interface, it cannot be replaced by a different libc without breaking all existing apps.